Why your task app shouldn't need an account

 GTD asks you to trust your system enough to get everything out of your head and into it.
 That trust is easier to give a system that can't lose your data to an account lockout, a discontinued sync service, or a subscription you forgot to renew.
 A tray you fully own is a tray you'll actually empty.

-If that's the kind of task app you've been looking for, Trayzero is free on Google Play, with iOS arriving on the App Store soon.
+If that's the kind of task app you've been looking for, Trayzero is free on Google Play and the App Store.